tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## GitHub-Release

 The GitHub Release plug-in is a source configuration plug-in that creates a component version on the UrbanCode Deploy server for a specified GitHub repository release being imported.
 The plug-in can be used to import ZIP and TAR artifacts from GitHub.
+Available Steps

 ---